maidsafe/Whitepapers/Project-Safe.md

 This allows investors to be rewarded for their help over the years and will also allow MaidSafe equity to return to being owned completely by the Foundation.
 This approach will ensure that MaidSafe as a company is not in charge of the SAFE network and shareholders are treated with the respect they deserve.
 When they are allocated safecoin they can hold these as any backer will today.

-##### 2: crowd sale participants
+##### 2: Crowd Sale Participants
-A bitcoin funding round will enable everyone worldwide to seed the SAFE project.
+A bitcoin kick starter style round will enable everyone worldwide to seed the SAFE project.
 This will enable a direct purchase of ten percent of safecoin, these will be issued immediately.
 Initially this round will value the SAFE project at circa $12M, as miners begin to earn and developers release products this valuation should very quickly increase.
 This figure appears reasonable as investors from eight years ago invested at a $15M valuation.
 These crowd sale participants will purchase **MaidSafeCoin**, this coin will be issued via the Master protocol suite and will be directly convertible to safecoin as soon as earners (miners) appear online.
 This allows immediate benefit to the project and will demonstrate the desire of all of seed funders to decentralise the Internet, enabling a plethora of new and exciting companies to emerge and provide us with true value at little cost.

 Funds raised from this round will be held by the MaidSafe Foundation and will be utilised to house the MaidSafe core team and provide financial assistance for a period of three years.
 It is assumed that after three years, the core MaidSafe team will have grown significantly and introduced further innovations into the space.
 There is no founders pool and the MaidSafe developers and team are not issued any safecoin and must earn these through commits to the code base and further innovation.
 This is a very important aspect of this project.
 No team should be rewarded by safecoin who have not provided value in some respect and this is particularly important of any existing development team.

 #### Developers

 MaidSafe proposes to reward developers in 2 ways.
 Firstly, safecoin can be earned by contributing bug fixes and code that are accepted into the master branch of the SAFE codebase.
 Secondly, developers that create apps that do not charge end users and are of benefit to the community will also be rewarded.
-The issuance mechanism for both groups will come via the MaidSafe Foundation, who will be the recipient of the coins generated when MaidSafe seed the network with several hundred nodes during final platform testing.
+The issuance mechanism for both groups will come via the MaidSafe Foundation.
+MaidSafe the company will also generate coins by providing P.O.R when they seed the network with several hundred nodes during final platform testing.
 This seeding stage will be public and others are welcome to contribute resources.
 It should be acknowledged that until the network is declared ‘ready for general use’ that the coins may be destroyed from time to time and the network restarted.
 There will be no private or hidden seeding of the network and announcements will be made at a minimum via the [mailing list](https://groups.google.com/forum/#!forum/maidsafe-development) during these events.

 15% of all safecoin earned will be allocated to the developer pool.
 This will ensure the developer community is highly motivated and rewarded for providing free-to-use applications and improvements to the underlying codebase that utilise safecoin as their revenue model.